Published October 14, 2020 • 3 minute read

-Most COI tracking service providers don’t help with items one or two.
-Instead, they simply scan and store documents, noting expiration dates and deficiencies.
-Without a detailed understanding of your contract requirements and a process to correct non-compliant COIs, they won’t succeed in transferring loss.
+Most self-service COI tracking solutions don’t help with items one or two.
+Instead, they scan and store documents, noting expiration dates and deficiencies.
+Without a detailed understanding of your contract requirements and a process to correct non-compliant COIs, you won’t succeed in transferring loss.

-A good service provider will augment your legal and/or risk management department with item one and will take complete responsibility for ensuring item two.
+A quality full-service solution will augment your legal and/or risk management department with item one and will take complete responsibility for ensuring item two.
 For each dollar you spend with such a provider, you will get back roughly $5 in avoidance of legal liabilities, harm to the organization’s reputation, and lost productivity.
 That’s a pretty good ROI.

 2. Overestimating the levels of COI compliance in the current program.